bcloutier/sudoku-solver-js/README.md

 # sudoku-solver-js
 Simple sudoku solver using a backtracking algorithm.
+Eventually it will support all regular boxsizes.

 Installation
 -----------
-First make sure nodejs is installed then run in project directory
+First make sure nodejs is installed, then run the following in projects directory
 ```
 npm install
 ```